laravel/jetstream-docs/1.x/introduction.md

 If you're new to Livewire, check out the [screencasts available on the Livewire website](https://laravel-livewire.com/screencasts/installation).
 :::

-### Inertia.js + Vue
+### Inertia + Vue

-The [Inertia.js](https://inertiajs.com) stack provided by Jetstream uses [Vue.js](https://vuejs.org) as its templating language.
+The [Inertia](https://inertiajs.com) stack provided by Jetstream uses [Vue.js](https://vuejs.org) as its templating language.
 Building an Inertia application is a lot like building a typical Vue application; however, you will use Laravel's router instead of Vue router.
 Inertia is a small library that allows you to render single-file Vue components from your Laravel backend by providing the name of the component and the data that should be hydrated into that component's "props".

 In other words, this stack gives you the full power of Vue.js without the complexity of client-side routing.
 You get to use the standard Laravel routing and view data hydration approaches that you are used to.